stbnrivas/dataModels/StreetLighting/StreetlightControlCabinet/doc/spec.md

 + `features` : A list of cabinet controller features.
     + Attribute type: List of [Text](https://schema.org/Text)
     + Allowed Values: Those technical values considered meaningful by applications.
+        + `astronomicalClock` .- The control cabinet includes an astronomical clock to deal with switching hours.
+        + `individualControl` .- The control cabinet allows to control street lights individually.

 + `compliantWith`.
 A list of standards to which the cabinet controller is compliant with (ex. `IP54`)
     + AttributeType: List of [Text](https://schema.org/Text).